-- (1) To comply with the performance standards required under 98-407 of this article, BMPs may be located on-site or off-site as part of a regional storm water device, practice or system, but shall be installed in accordance with Wisconsin Administrative Code § NR 151.003. - (2) The commissioner of public works may approve off-site management measures provided that all of the following conditions are met: - a.
-The commissioner determines that the post-construction runoff is covered by a storm water management system plan that is approved by the city and that contains management requirements consistent with the purpose and intent of this ordinance. - b.
-The off-site facility meets all of the following conditions: - 1.
-The facility is in place. - 2.
-The facility is designed and adequately sized to provide a level of stormwater control equal to or greater than that which would be afforded by on-site practices meeting the performance standards of this ordinance. - 3.
-The facility has a legally obligated entity responsible for its long-term operation and maintenance. - (3) Where a regional treatment option exists such that the commissioner exempts the applicant from all or part of the minimum on-site storm water management requirements, the applicant shall be required to pay a fee in an amount determined in negotiation with the commissioner.
-In determining the fee for post-construction runoff, the commissioner shall consider an equitable distribution of the cost for land, engineering design, construction, and maintenance of the regional treatment option. - (g) Additional Requirements.
-The commissioner may establish storm water management requirements more stringent than those set forth in this article if the commissioner determines that the requirements are needed to control storm water quantity or control flooding, comply with federally approved total maximum daily load requirements, or control pollutants associated with existing development or redevelopment.
+- flows into a BMP, such as a wet detention pond, is not required to meet the performance standards of this article.
+Postconstruction BMPs may be located in nonnavigable surface waters. - (3) Except as allowed under subsection (c)(4), postconstruction runoff from new development shall meet the postconstruction performance standards prior to entering a navigable surface water. - (4) Postconstruction runoff from any development within a navigable surface water that flows into a BMP is not required to meet the performance standards of this article if: - a.
+The BMP was constructed prior to the effective date of this article and the BMP either received a permit issued under Wis.
+Stats. ch.
+30, or the BMP did not require a Wis.
+Stats. ch.
+30 permit; and - The BMP is designed to provide runoff treatment from future upland development. - (5) Runoff from existing development, redevelopment and in-fill areas shall meet the postconstruction performance standards in accordance with this paragraph. - a.
+To the maximum extent practicable, BMPs shall be located to treat runoff prior to discharge to navigable surface waters. - b.
+Postconstruction BMPs for such runoff may be located in a navigable surface water if allowable under all other applicable federal, state and local regulations such as Wisconsin Administrative Code ch.
+NR 103, and Wis.
+Stats. ch.
+30. - (6) The discharge of runoff from a BMP, such as a wet detention pond, or after a series of such BMPs is subject to this article. - (2) The commissioner of public works may approve off-site management measures provided that all of the following conditions are met: - a.
+The commissioner determines that the post\construction runoff is covered by a storm\water management system plan that is approved by the city and that contains management requirements consistent with the purpose and intent of this-ordinancearticle. - b.
+The off-site facility meets all of the following conditions: - The facility is in place. - 2.
+The facility is designed and adequately sized to provide a level of stormwater control equal to or greater than that which would be afforded by on-site practices meeting the performance standards of this ordinance-article. - The facility has a legally obligated entity responsible for its long-term operation and maintenance. - (3) Where a regional treatment option exists such that the commissioner exempts the applicant from all or part of the minimum on-site storm\water management requirements, the applicant shall be required to pay a one-time-fee in an amount determined in negotiation with the commissioner.
+In determining the fee for post-construction runoff, the commissioner shall consider an equitable distribution of the cost for land, engineering design, construction, and maintenance of the regional treatment option calculated by multiplying the total cost of the regional treatment facility by the percentage of the total flow to the regional treatment facility contributed by the applicant's property. - (g) Additional Alternate-Requirements.
+The commissioner may establish storm\water management requirements more stringent than those set forth in this ordinancearticle section if the commissioner determines that the requirements are needed to control storm water quantity or control flooding, comply with federally approved total maximum daily load requirements, or control pollutants associated with existing development or redevelopmentan added level of protection is needed to protect sensitive resources.